shipmonk-rnd/doctrine-two-phase-migrations/README.md

 #### Run all queries within transaction:

-Each generated migration contains method specifying if it will be executed within transaction or not.
-You can easily change that according your needs.
-By default, transactional execution is enabled only for plaforms supporting DDL operations within transaction (PostgreSQL, SQLServer).
+You can change your template (or a single migration) to extends `TransactionalMigration` that causes each phases to be executed within migration.
+Be aware that many databases (like MySQL) does not support transaction over DDL operations (ALTER and such).

 ### Differences from doctrine/migrations